Cell Signaling Archives - Sanford Burnham Prebys

 Select Publications

 Emerling received her B.A. from the University of California Santa Cruz and her PhD in molecular and cellular biology from Northwestern University.
 Emerling did her postdoctoral training at Harvard Medical School.
 She then became an Instructor of Cancer Biology in Medicine at Weill Cornell Medical College in New York City, where she continued her research on lipid kinase signaling and cancer metabolism.
-In August 2016, Brooke joined the faculty at SBP Medical Discovery Institute as an Assistant Professor in the Cancer Metabolism and Signaling Networks Program.
+In August 2016, Brooke joined the faculty at Sanford Burnham Prebys Medical Discovery Institute as an Assistant Professor in the Cancer Metabolism and Signaling Networks Program.

 Funding Awards and Collaborative Grants